Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 !!! info "Module Duration"
     60 minutes

-In this module, we will start by creating the first microservice named `ACA Web API – Backend` as illustrated in the [architecture diagram](../../assets/images/00-workshop-intro/ACA-Architecture-workshop.jpg){target=_blank}.
-Followed by that we will provision the  Azure resources needed to deploy the service to Azure Container Apps using the Azure CLI.

-### 1. Set up Git Repository & Variable Scripts

-#### Git Repository

-This workshop typically spans several days.
-As such, you may close your tools, end CLI sessions, reboot, or simply want to persist working implementations in a repository as each module builds upon the one before it.
-A local Git repository can help.

-- Open a command-line terminal and create a folder for your project, then switch to that folder.

-    === "Windows"
-        ```shell
-        md TasksTracker.ContainerApps
-        cd TasksTracker.ContainerApps
-        ```
-    === "Linux"
-        ```shell
-        mkdir ~\TasksTracker.ContainerApps
-        cd ~\TasksTracker.ContainerApps
-        ```

-- Initialize the git repository.

-    ```shell
-    git init
-    ```

-- Use the `code` command to launch Visual Studio Code from that directory as shown:

-    ```shell
-    code .
-    ```

-- From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder _TasksTracker.ContainerApps_.

-!!! note
+!!! note "Prerequisities"
-    Throughout the documentation, we may refer to the _TasksTracker.ContainerApps_ directory as _root_ to keep documentation simpler.

-- Create a `.gitignore` file in the `TasksTracker.ContainerApps` directory.
-This ensures we keep our git repo clean of build assets and other artifacts.

-    === ".gitignore"
-        ```shell
-        # Exclude build artifacts
-        **/obj/
-        **/bin/
-        **/dist/
-        ```

-- Commit the `.gitignore` file.

-    ```shell
-    git add .\.gitignore
-    git commit -m "Add .gitignore"
-    ```

-#### Set-Variables & Variables Script

-- In the `TasksTracker.ContainerApps` root create a new file called `Set-Variables.ps1`.

-- Copy the [Set-Variables.ps1 script](../../aca/13-appendix/03-variables.md){target=_blank} into the newly-created `Set-Variables.ps1` file and save it.

-- Perform an initial commit of the `Set-Variables.ps1` file.

-    ```shell
-    git add .\Set-Variables.ps1
-    git commit -m "Initialize Set-Variables.ps1"
-    ```

-- Execute the script.
-You will do this repeatedly throughout the modules.
-The output of the script will inform you how many variables are written out.
-Since we have not set any yet, it will be `0`.

-    ```shell
-    .\Set-Variables.ps1
-    ```

-- Perform an initial commit of the variables file.

-    ```shell
-    git add .\Variables.ps1
-    git commit -m "Initialize Variables.ps1"
-    ```

-This sets the basics for Git and variables.
-We can now proceed with creating our first project.
+    Please ensure that all [prerequisites](../00-workshop-intro/4-prerequisites.md){target=_blank} have been taken care of prior to continuing.

+## Objective

+In this module, we will accomplish three objectives:

+1. Create the first microservice, `ACA Web API - Backend`, which serves as the API for our tasks.
+1. Create the initial Azure infrastructure that we will need throughout this workshop.
+1. Deploy the `ACA Web API - Backend` microservice to Azure.

+## Module Sections

-### 2. Create the backend API project (Web API)
+### 1. Create the backend API project (Web API)

+- From VS Code's *Terminal* tab, select *New Terminal* to open a (PowerShell) terminal in the project folder *TasksTracker.ContainerApps* (also referred to as *root*).

-- In the terminal execute `dotnet --info`.
-Take note of the intalled .NET SDK versions.
+- We need to define the .NET version we will use throughout this workshop.
+In the terminal execute `dotnet --info`.
+Take note of the intalled .NET SDK versions and select the one with which you wish to proceed.

-- Inside the `TasksTracker.ContainerApps` project folder create a new file and set the .NET SDK version from the above command:
+- In the root folder create a new file and set the .NET SDK version from the above command:

     === "global.json"
-    ```json
+    ```json hl_lines="3"
     {
         "sdk": {
             "version": "7.0.403",